junxit/us-congress-code/title-26/chapter-1/sec-45x.md

       - **(iv)** any qualifying battery component, and
       - **(v)** any applicable critical mineral.
     - **(B)** *Application with other credits* The term “eligible component” shall not include any property which is produced at a facility if the basis of any property which is part of such facility is taken into account for purposes of the credit allowed under section 48C after the date of the enactment of this section.
+    - **(C)** *Material assistance from prohibited foreign entities* In the case of taxable years beginning after the date of enactment of this subparagraph, the term “eligible component” shall not include any property which includes any material assistance from a prohibited foreign entity (as defined in section 7701(a)(52), as applied by substituting “used in a product sold before January 1, 2027” for “used in a product sold before January 1, 2030” in subparagraph (D)(iv)(II)(bb) thereof).
   - **(2)** *Inverters*
     - **(A)** *In general* The term “inverter” means an end product which is suitable to convert direct current electricity from 1 or more solar modules or certified distributed wind energy systems into alternating current electricity.
     - **(B)** *Central inverter* The term “central inverter” means an inverter which is suitable for large utility-scale systems and has a capacity which is greater than 1,000 kilowatts (expressed on a per alternating current watt basis).